 § 5 Liability, Notice of defects

-iMPREG International provides a liability of one year for the purchase item, two years for consumers.
-The liability period begins on the date on which the purchase item is passed to the Purchaser or his agent.
+iMPREG provides a liability of one year for the purchase item, two years for consumers.
+The liability period begins on the date on which the purchase item is passed to the Purchaser or his vicarious agent.
 In the event of non-compliance with operating- or processing instructions, or if modifications were made to the products, if materials were exchanged or consumables used which do not correspond to the original specification, all warranties shall become void if the Purchaser does not disprove a suitably substantiated assertion that the defect was initially caused by one of these circumstances.

-The Purchaser is required to notify iMPREG International of any self-evident defects in writing within a preclusive period of two weeks after the handover of the goods.
+The Purchaser is required to notify iMPREG of any self-evident defects in writing within a preclusive period of two weeks after the handover of the goods.

-As a matter of principle, iMPREG International shall be given the opportunity to examine the complaints within the notice of defects in situ and in the original condition.
+As a matter of principle, iMPREG shall be given the opportunity to examine the complaints within the notice of defects in situ and in the original condition.

 The failure to observe a preclusive period shall result in exclusion of the assertion of liability claims.
 Timely dispatch of the notice of defect shall suffice for compliance with the time-limit.

-If the notice of defect is justified and submitted on time, iMPREG International shall offer at its discretion to remedy the defect or deliver a fault-free replacement product at no charge to the Purchaser.
-If iMPREG International fails to remedy the defect or to make delivery of a replacement product, the Purchaser retains the right to ask for a lowering of the price (reduction) or to withdraw from the Agreement (withdrawal).
-If the Purchaser chooses to withdraw from the agreement due to a legal or material defect after the failure of a subsequence performance, he shall not be entitled to any claims for damages on account of this defect.
+If the notice of defect is justified and submitted on time, iMPREG shall offer at its discretion to remedy the defect or deliver a fault-free replacement product at no charge to the Purchaser.
+If iMPREG fails to remedy the defect or to make delivery of a replacement product, the Purchaser retains the right to ask for a lowering of the price (reduction) or to withdraw from the Agreement (withdrawal).
+If the purchaser chooses to withdraw from the agreement due to a legal or material defect after the failure of a subsequence performance, he shall not be entitled to any claims for damages on account of this defect.

-Defects in partial deliveries do not entitle the Purchaser to refuse acceptance and payment of the parts of the delivery which are free from defects.
+Defects in partial deliveries do not entitle the purchaser to refuse acceptance and payment of the parts of the delivery which are free from defects.
 If a lump-sum price was arranged, payment shall be made for the part of the delivery that was free from defects in accordance with the payment breakdown to be requested from iMPREG.
-International Variations in quality, colour, width, weight or features or design which are customary within the trade or minor in nature may not be rejected.
+Variations in quality, colour, width, weight or features or design which are customary within the trade or minor in nature may not be rejected.
 Liability for damages attributable to the fact that the goods could not be used for the purchaser´s intended purpose is excluded.

 § 6 Payment